 Contents insurance generally covers possessions you'd take with you when moving house, or anything that isn't a fixed feature of your home.

-To ensure that you would be fully covered if you had to replace the contents of your home, it's important to work out how much it would cost to replace all of your contents with new items.
+To make sure you'd be fully covered if you had to replace the contents of your home – after a fire, for example – it's important to work out how much it would cost to replace all of your contents with new items.

-Once you have worked out the value of your contents you can get contents insurance quotes from those insurers and brokers who can offer the level of cover you need.
+Once you've worked out the value of your contents, you can get contents insurance quotes from those insurers and brokers who can offer the level of cover you need.

 Contents insurance provides cover against a range of events, which commonly include:

 - storm damage